Author: Justin Schmid

-- It’s an agreement that simplifies how truckers and their organizations pay fuel taxes.
+- An agreement that simplifies how truckers and their organizations pay fuel taxes.

-- IFTA applies only to certain qualifying vehicles: RVs, buses used for personal pleasure, farm equipment, and some other vehicles are often exempt.
+- Applies only to certain qualifying vehicles: RVs, buses used for personal pleasure, farm equipment, and some other vehicles are often exempt.

-- Truckers find that IFTA saves time, reduces paperwork errors, and reduces the risk of fines.
+- Truckers find that the agreement saves time, reduces paperwork errors, and reduces the risk of fines.

-- IFTA licenses need to be renewed each year.
+- Licenses need to be renewed each year.

-- Many truckers and fleets use telematics devices to simplify IFTA reporting.
+- Many truckers and fleets use telematics devices to simplify reporting.

 What is IFTA and How Can You Simplify Reporting?

 A common question in the trucking industry is “What is IFTA?”

 IFTA – or the International Fuel Tax Agreement – is a way to simplify how truckers and trucking companies pay their fuel taxes.
 In the past, paying fuel taxes was a time-consuming affair that required truckers to stop at a port of entry to buy a permit.

 Since time is money (especially in trucking), a few states hammered out an agreement in the early 80s to create a permit that would be honored in all of them.
 Eventually, all of the lower 48 states plus 10 Canadian provinces decided to participate.
 Alberta was the first Canadian province to join – not even all of the U.S. was on board, with only 21 states signed on at the time.
 Alaska and Hawaii are still not participants at this time – and we obviously don’t expect much interstate trucking involving Hawaii.